 Residents can facilitate snow removal by not parking cars on township roads during a snowfall, especially cul-de-sacs.
 When clearing your driveways, do not deposit the snow out onto township roads.
 This can cause hazardous conditions to other motorists.

 Residents’ mailboxes are located in the right-of-way.
-Oftentimes the weight of wet, heavy snow being pushed by a plow will damage an insecure mailbox or post.
+Occasionally, the weight of wet, heavy snow being pushed by a plow will damage an insecure mailbox or post.
 The township is not responsible for damage from the weight of snow being moved from the road.
 Always insure that your mailbox and post installation are secure.
-In addition the Post Office asks that you clear the full approach and exit to your mailbox.
-Due to safety standards, mail carriers are not permitted to back up to exit their vehicle at the mailbox.
-If your mailbox is not properly cleared, mail cannot be delivered safely.
-Your cooperation is appreciated.

 The following is a list of State Roads that run through Concord Township: